 Expand first mile/last mile transportation options such as bike/scooter/ car share at key transit hubs on the Peninsula / in the South Bay.

 Incentivize the use of pay-as-you-go insurance plans for drivers.

 Subsidize ride-matching through real-time matching apps (Scoop or another similar platform).

-Create a regional vanpool subsidy program with ridership tracking and improve vanpool ride-matching.
+Expand, improve, and promote the regional vanpool subsidy program with ridership tracking and improve vanpool ride-matching.

 Support regional policies to phase out free use of HOV/express lanes if solo driver in a hybrid or clean air vehicle, or charge a reduced toll.